 You may want to consider leaving your children at home when you go grocery shopping if you want to save money on groceries.

-This has happened to me over the years so I know it’s not that unrealistic.
-Coming home and unloading your grocery bags only to find extra unnecessary items is definitely a bit of a financial downer!
+Over the years, this has happened to me, so I know it’s not that unrealistic.
+Coming home and unloading your grocery bags only to find extra unnecessary items is a bit of a financial downer!